You are currently viewing First-Time Cook Confidence: Essential Guide for Kitchen Beginners

 • Measuring spoons and cups for accurate ingredient measurement

 Having a pantry full of essential ingredients is key to cooking with confidence.
-A well-stocked pantry helps beginners try out many recipes easily.
+A well-stocked pantry helps beginners try out many recipes without constant shopping trips.

 • Rice and pasta for simple carbohydrates